Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function configureMaximumMarketCollateral(uint128 marketId, address collateralType, uint256 amount) external
 ```

+Allow the system owner to configure the maximum amount of a given collateral type that a specified market is allowed to deposit.

 #### getMaximumMarketCollateral

 ```solidity
 function getMaximumMarketCollateral(uint128 marketId, address collateralType) external returns (uint256)
 ```

+Return the total maximum amount of a given collateral type that a specified market is allowed to deposit.

 #### getMarketCollateralAmount